-Fundamental of Engineering (FE) Exam Information for CEE Students
+Fundamentals of Engineering Information for CEE Students

 The FE exam is typically the first step in the process leading to the P.E. license.
 It is designed for students who are close to finishing an undergraduate engineering degree.
 The exam is created by NCEES (the National Council of Examiners for Engineering and Surveying) and administered by state agencies.
 Starting in 2014 the exam will be a computer based test (CBT) administered four different times a year.
 Students can sit for the exam when they are near completion of their BS degree or have graduated from an ABET-accredited institution, like PSU.
 Read more about the FE exam on the NCEES website, including FAQs and videos about the new CBT.

 The NCEES sets exam day policies.
 Familiarize yourself with this information before the exam so you can be ready when the day arrives!